cognitivesleep/cognitivesleep.github.io/README.md

 While being heard, your sole task is to, if confronted with any problem or issue during this time, remember to click on the "save song" icon, in order to keep a record of both the song and the time it was played.

-Now, before you've gone to sleep, it is important to set your "saved songs" playlist to start playback within the next 4-5 hours, by which time you should be ideally in deep slow-wave sleep (SWS).
+Now, before you've gone to sleep, it is important to set your "saved songs" playlist to start playback within the next 2/3 hours, by which time you should be ideally in deep slow-wave sleep (SWS).

-### Why is this?
+### Why is this stage recommended?

-Subsequently delivering the cues again during slow-wave sleep (SWS) produces better learning compared with control conditions (Rasch, Büchel, Gais, & Born, 2007).
+Subsequently delivering the cues again during SWS produces better learning compared with control conditions (Rasch, Büchel, Gais, & Born, 2007).
 Prior TMR studies demonstrate memory strengthening and reorganization using cues presented during SWS (Hu, Cheng, Chiu, & Paller, 2019).

 ### Final things to consider:

 It is important to set the volume at a low-level, since the idea is not to be woken up, but to simply receive the musical stimuli while asleep.
 These tracks should be linked by now with your previously confronted issues and, as such, should allow you to go through an efficient memory reactivation process for obtaining improved next-day problem solving abilities.

 ## Bonus:

-In addition, our playlists are perfectly usable for using as "blockers" of unwanted outside noises, as well as having the possibility of fomenting a harmonious atmosphere within the environment one's in.
+In addition, our playlists are perfectly suitable for using as "blockers" of unwanted outside noises, as well as having the possibility of fomenting a harmonious atmosphere within the environment one's in.

 ### Contact Info: